sormy/rollup-plugin-smart-asset/README.md

 `rollup-plugin-url` has fewer options than `postcss-smart-asset`, doesn't work as rollup transform and has LGPL 3 license (as of 2018/12/04).

-This plugin is targeting to do the same as `postcss-smart-asset` for JS but with MIT license.
+This plugin is doing the same as `rollup-plugin-url` in the way `postcss-smart-asset` works for imports from JavaScript with MIT license.

 ## Usage